-Trainees will in the coming year bring mind-body medicine techniques to thousands of children and adults in their communities, including Culebra, Vieques, Yabucoa, Fajardo and Loiza.
+Trainees have brought CMBM’s program of self-care and mutual support to thousands of children and adults in their communities, including Culebra, Vieques, Yabucoa, Fajardo, and Loiza.

-We are ready to expand the program in Puerto Rico and partner with health systems, municipalities, schools, community centers, churches and local social service organizations to provide life-changing support to hundreds of thousands of children and adults across the island.
-The model we offer is readily integrated into existing health, social welfare and educational programs, and can become the foundation for an innovative, sustainable, island-wide primary mental health care program.
+We hope to expand our reach in Puerto Rico and partner with health systems, municipalities, schools, community centers, churches and local social service organizations to provide hundreds of thousands of adults and children with life-changing support.
+Our model is readily integrated into existing health, social welfare, and educational programs, and can become the foundation for an innovative, sustainable, island-wide primary mental health care program.

 In the Media

-For inquiries about our work in Puerto Rico contact Tina Fisher, Director of Special Programs at email@example.com.
+For inquiries about our work in Puerto Rico, contact Steph Strek, Program Manager, at firstname.lastname@example.org.